 Bloomington has a rich bicycling history.
 However, bicycle tourists sometimes have difficulty finding their way around the City safely.
-An alternative transportation and greenways system will greatly benefit visitors interested in exploring Bloomington by foot, roller blade, or on a bike.
+A bicycle and pedestrian transportation and greenways system will greatly benefit visitors interested in exploring Bloomington by foot, roller blade, or on a bike.
 Events such as the Hilly Hundred and Little 500 will also benefit from improved routes in Bloomington and better access to county roads.